Published 12:58 IST, September 30th 2019

 Phishing methodology

 As researchers explain, among the most frequent fraud schemes were those designed to resemble the iCloud service interface.
 This way, hackers could steal credentials Apple ID account credentials of compromised users.
 Links to such false services usually come from spam emails which pose as emails from technical support.
-They often threaten to block user accounts should they not click the link.
-Another scheme is the use of scaremongering pages trying to convince the user that their computer is under some severe security threat and it will only take a couple of clicks and a few dollars to fix the problems.
+They often threaten to block user accounts should they not the link.
+Another scheme is the use of scaremongering pages trying to convince the user that their computer is under some severe security threat and it will only take a couple of s and a few dollars to fix the problems.

 "While technically these fraud schemes are nothing new, we believe they pose an even greater danger to Apple users than similar schemes against users of other platforms – such as Windows or Android.
 That is because the ecosystem around Macs and other Apple devices is generally considered a far safer environment.
 Therefore users might be less cautious when they encounter fake websites," said Tatyana Sidorina, a security researcher at Kaspersky Lab.